-Your local Home and Community Care Support Services connects you with the care you need, at home and in your community.
+Home and Community Care Support Services South East connects you with the care you need, at home and in your community.

-Your Home and Community Care Support Services will help you explore all your options to be supported primarily in the comfort of your home.
-If you need help with day-to-day tasks, you may be able to stay in your home with the support of home care services and/or care in the community.
-Most people prefer to stay in their own home as long as possible.
+We are here to help you explore all of your various options as you consider what you need to be successfully supported in the comfort of your home.
+If you need help with day-to-day tasks, you may be able to access home care services and/or care in the community.
+Most people prefer to stay in their own home for as long as possible.
+Home and Community Care Support Services South East can provide you with information about long-term care (LTC) options if it becomes too difficult for you to live independently at home.